V1c4/100-days-of-code/log.md

 **Today's Progress**: Succeeded to use my Git Bash to upload a file from Github, create my first programm using PHP, did some JS exercises

-**Thoughts:** I felt overjoyed to manage to use Git Bash to open a cone file from Github.
+**Thoughts:** I felt overjoyed to manage to use Git Bash to open a clone file from Github.
 I spent two hours reading and forking projects in Go for beginners.
 I also did a great job with two of my pals by making a basic website within one hour using PHP.
 I also managed to have a long chat with my coworker about my end-of-study project.
 Great IT day !

 **Link to work:** https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/escaping-literal-quotes-in-strings (it's my last breakpoint on freecodecamp.org)